-Moffat Academy

-St Mary's UF Church
+Moffat Academy St. Mary's United Reformed Church

-Archbald Moffatt House -Category B listed, 1751

-Two-storey house plus attic and outhouse, with three-bay front and cherry-caulked whinstone rubble walls, clay and lime mortar, red sandstone dressings and a pitched slated roof.
-The house was built for Archbald Moffatt, Kirk Elder (from 1748) and linen weaver (established 1744) and is thought to be one of only two buildings within the town centre have escaped C18th to redevelopment.
+Archbald Moffatt House - Category B listed, 1751 Two-storey house plus attic and outhouse, with three-bay front and cherry-caulked whinstone rubble walls, clay and lime mortar, red sandstone dressings and a pitched slated roof.
+The house was built for Archbald Moffatt, Kirk Elder (from 1748) and linen weaver (established 1744) and is thought to be one of only two buildings within the town centre have escaped redevelopment.
 Its original thatched roof and skews were removed in 1851, along with its former wheelstair and the original L shaped plan footprint was altered.
 The 1857 OS map shows that the house occupied the same footprint as it does now.

-2. TRIBUTARY
+Archbald Moffat House Main Elevation

-DEVELOPMENTS Well
+2. TRIBUTARY DEVELOPMENTS Well Street:

-Street:

-The Duka building (15-17 Well Street) - Category B listed, late C19th century

-This Scottish Baronial twostorey and attic building is built on a curve and consists of a four-bay front with squared rubble and ashlar dressings.
+The Duka building (15-17, Well Street) Category B listed, late 19th century This Scottish Baronial two-storey and attic building is built on a curve and consists of a four-bay front with squared rubble and ashlar dressings.
 At ground floor there are two central doors with shouldered heads and a segmental arched head under a finialled cornice.
 Details include a corbelled circular turret, outer bipartites and inner single lights under a stepped hood-mould at first floor.
-There are two crowstepped gables with Jacobean detailing and a centre bay with a conical fishscale slated roof, capped with a statue of Robert the Bruce.
+There are two crowstepped gables with Jacobean detailing and a centre bay with a conical fish-scale slated roof, capped with a statue of Robert the Bruce.
 The end gables are crowstepped with stacks and a slate roof.
+11-13 Well Street - Category C listed.